-Table 3 presents results for the policy dummy regressor which should have coefficient zero since it is randomly assigned.
+Table 3 presents results for the policy dummy regressor, which should have coefficient zero since it is randomly assigned.

-We begin with model 1, OLS controlling for state and year fixed effects.
-Using default or White-robust standard errors (rows 1-2) leads to a standard error of 0.0042 that is much smaller than the cluster-robust standard error of 0.0153 (row 3), where clustering is on state.
-Similar standard errors are obtained using the CR2 correction and bootstrap without asymptotic refinement (rows 3-6).
-Note that even after controlling for state fixed effects, the default standard errors were greatly under-estimated, with cluster-robust standard errors 3.6 times larger.
+We begin with Model 1, OLS controlling for state and year fixed effects.
+Using default or White-robust standard errors (Rows 1-2) leads to a standard error of 0.0037 that is much smaller than the cluster-robust standard error of 0.0119 (Row 3), where clustering is on state.
+Similar standard errors are obtained using the CR2 correction (Rows 4 and 5) and bootstrap without asymptotic refinement (Row 6).
+Note that from Rows 10 and 11 the IK and CSS degrees of freedom are calculated to be, respectively, G-1 and G, an artifact of having balanced cluster sizes and a single regressor that is symmetric across clusters.